-It is evident that thin films of III-V semiconductors are essential in the thin film solar cell technology.
-Several research teams are working continuously to enhance the efficiency of III-V semiconductor thin film solar cells.
-The governments and companies involved in this field have supported their efforts, and companies have also embraced their ideas, suggestions or inventions to encourage the use of solar energy.
-We can see that from 2018 to 2023, the highest solar energy conversion efficiency of 47.6% has been achieved by using 4junction anti-reflection layers in the solar cells.
-In this duration, smart track technology has been used and demonstrated a 2-terminal quadruple-junction III-V solar cell.
-Additionally, to increase the efficiency of the solar cells, the MOVPE method and the Hydride Vapor Pulse Epitaxy (HVPE) method have been combined.
-To obtain higher efficiency and decrease manufacturing costs, Ni film is utilized as a substrate to increase efficiency and lower manufacturing costs.
-From 2018 to 2023, a variety of processes and techniques were used to increase the power conversion efficiency of the solar cells from 29% to 47.6%.
-These included the use of thermally stable tunnel junctions, light trapping strategies, improvements in homogeneity, mechanical stack technology, reduction work in dislocation density, adoption of III-V top structures, improvements of the current matching of subcells, metal wafer bonding, and epitaxial lift-off processes.
-Additionally, surface treatments by reactive ion etching, resistance welding and lamination technology, external radiative efficiency (ERE) improvement by photon recycling, epitaxial lift-off process with epitaxial strain, use of oxide as front reflector and metal as back reflector, use of laser process to separate layers, push the junction depletion region, etc. have been employed.
-Numerous techniques such as HVPE, MOVPE, MBE and MOCVD have been primarily employed and made a range of solar cells such as GaAs multiband structural solar cell, 2-terminal quadruplejunction top solar cell, Al free 4-terminal III-V/Si tandem solar cells, GaAsP/Si double-junction cell on GaP/Si substrate, 6-junction solar cell, GaInP/GaAs/Si wafer-bonded 3-junction 2-terminal solar cell, ultrathin InP solar cell, GaInP/GaAs/Si 4th generation 3-junction solar cell, GaAs/InGaAs tandem solar cell, monolithic epitaxial 2junction 2-terminal GaAsP/Si tandem solar cell, two-terminal wafer-bonded III-V/Si triple-junction solar cell, bismuth -containing triple junction GaInP/InGaAs/GaAsBi solar cell, GaAs/GaInPAs heterojunction solar cell, hole selective III-V solar cell, etc. have been demonstrated.
+It is clear that III - V semiconductor thin films are dominating thin film solar cell technology.
+Many research groups are working continuously to enhance the efficiency of III - V semiconductor thin film solar cells.
+Their works have been supported by governments and companies that working on this area and companies also adopted their suggestion/invention to boost implementation of solar energy.
+We can see in duration 2018 to

+2023, the highest solar energy conversion efficiency 47.6% has been achieved by using 4-junction antireflection layers in the solar cell.
+In this duration, smart track technology has been used and demonstrated a 2terminal quadruple-junction III - V solar cell.
+Also, the Hydride Vapor Pulse Epitaxy (HVPE) method has been used with MOVPE method to enhance efficiency of solar cells.
+To obtain higher efficiency and decrease manufacturing cost, Ni film used as substrate.
+The various process and techniques such as thermal stable tunnel junction, light trapping strategy, improvement in homogeneity, mechanical stack technology, reduction work in dislocation density, adoption of III - V top structure, improvement of the current matching of sub cells, metal wafer bonding and epitaxial lift-off process, surface treatments by reactive ion etching, resistance welding and lamination technology, external radiative efficiency (ERE) improvement by photon recycling, epitaxial lift-off process with epitaxial strain, use of oxide as front reflector and metal as back reflector, use of laser process to separating layers, push the junction depletion region etc. have been employed in duration 2018 to 2023 and enhanced efficiency from 29% to 47.6%.
+There are various methods such as HVPE, MOVPE, MBE and MOCVD have been mostly used and made various solar cells such as GaAs multiband structural solar cell, 2terminal quadruple-junction top solar cell, Al free 4-terminal III-V/Si tandem solar cells, GaAsP/Si doublejunction cell on GaP/Si substrate, 6-junction solar cell, GaInP/GaAs/Si wafer-bonded 3-junction 2-terminal solar cell, ultrathin InP solar cell, GaInP/GaAs/Si 4th generation 3-junction solar cell, GaAs/InGaAs tandem solar cell, monolithic epitaxial 2-junction 2-terminal GaAsP/Si tandem solar cell, two-terminal wafer-bonded III-V/Si triple-junction solar cell, bismuth -containing triple junction GaInP/InGaAs/GaAsBi solar cell, GaAs/GaInPAs heterojunction solar cell, hole selective III - V solar cell etc. have been demonstrated.

-It is clear that a multilayer heterojunction solar cell with multi-bandgaps absorbs the photons of various energies in a wide spectrum region.
-So, on the basis of the absorption of photons in the spectrum region, multilayer thin films in particular order may be used to enhance the efficiency and stability of photovoltaic solar cells.
-It is also suggested that there should be more work in the low-cost methods such as sol-gel, chemical both deposition, and SILAR methods with the above improvement processes.
+It is clear that multilayer heterojunction solar cell with multi-bandgap absorbs the photons of various energies in wide spectrum region.
+So, on the basis of absorption of photon with spectrum region, multilayer thin films in particular order may be used to enhance higher efficiency and stability of photovoltaic solar cell.
+It is also suggested that there should be more work in the low cost methods such as sol-gel, chemical both deposition, SILAR methods with above improvement processes.